 General information: attendance is not required though summative and cumulative assessments, such as practice quizzes, collaborative teamwork, graded exercises, and participation, will happen during synchronous class meetings (including in an online setting, if any).

-Expectations: I will prepare course materials with the expectation that students will attend class synchronously and bring a computer to follow along with any practical implementations.
+Expectations: I will prepare course materials with the expectation that students will attend class

-3. Grading Policy:
+- synchronously and bring a computer to follow along with any practical implementations. - 3.
+Grading Policy:

 General information: All assignments will have a grading rubric and submissions will be graded based on the assignment's rubric.
-Students must submit correct and elaborated answers that follow instructions for maximum credit.
-For assignments that require code, clean, easy-to-read, easy-to-run, and well-commented code is required.
+For maximum credit, students must submit correct and elaborated answers that follow instructions.
+For assignments that require code, clean, easy to read, easy to run, and well commented code is required.

-Expectations: I expect that students will complete all assignments with care, ensure that submissions are complete, and illustrate an understanding of the concepts being assessed.
+Expectations: I will expect that students will complete all assignments with care, ensure that submissions are complete and illustrate the understanding of the concepts being assessed.